GrimmReaper1O1/questionnaire_comercial/README.md

+Introduction:
+Questionnaire is an e-learning site which is under development.
+A release will be made at some stage but this repository does not currently include a finished product.
+Questionnaire is meant to be but a framework to be completed by individuals who know the propper way to accomplish the development of a site in order to make it safe and fesible for others to work on.
+The site was not developed with others working on it in mind.
+There are no comments and the code is not properly indented as I do not require indented code.
+That said the first release will function properly but that is all.
+My only aim is to make the development of a site cheaper for those who could afford less than others, thus as a developer or development team you must keep this in mind.

+Disclaimer:
+Until the first release the site is not fully tested.
+There shouldn't be but may be vulnerabilities that I myself am unaware of;
+however, I do my best to ensure the site is safe to utilize and is functioning properly, but I cannot state it will function adequately until a release is made.
+Please be aware that the code is given freely as is based on the license agreement.
+Until the first release I will not accept any payment for private schools usage, nor organizations, nor government institutions as the work is incomplete, but public schools and not for profits e.g. charities and religious institutions may start work if they deem it required based on this current work.
+As a developer, you take responsibility for that of which you promise and you take responsibility for that of which you create with this work.
+I will accept none in that regard as the code is handed over as is.
+Again it is meant to be a framework not a finished product, although the release should be good enough to use in a pinch on a local area network without much alteration when the time comes.
+Be aware software comes with bugs that may be within this package and I myself may not be aware of them.
+In time I will create a means of contact whereby I can recieve information from others but now is not that time as I am busy trying to complete the project.
+Please know, this is but a learning experience for me.
+I am not a trained developer other than text books and I must find ways and make ways to achieve the results within.
+The code may not be the standard way of doing things.
+I expect the developer who chooses to use the framework to read through it and decide as to whether he or she will benefit from using this framework.
+The results of your actions are indeed your responsibility.
+That said, version 3.9 functions as intended but doesn't have some of the functionallity required is they quesitonnaire linked in with style system.

 Warning!!!
 This website is meant to be easy to configure in relation to users who may not know sql.
 There is a scheme document which has text that needs to be copied into microsoft management studio or dbeaver and will set up the database.